SeitaBV/assignment-data-optimization/Readme.md

 - A battery is charged at 20% at midnight and must be maximally charged 24 hours later.
 - The battery's state of charge must remain between 10% and 90%.
 - The charge/discharge capacity is 10 kW.
+We are able to (dis)charge at any possible value within this range.
 - The storage capacity is 100 kWh.
 - Find the cheapest charging/discharging schedule given a set of hourly consumption prices and production prices.